 Consumers are increasingly buying products that have longer shelf life fearing a global manufacturing and supply slowdown.
 As a result, in countries like UAE, apart from products such as pasta and rice that have a longer shelf life, the snacks and savories category in the FMCG industry has been witnessing steady growth.
 In response to rising concerns, some of the top packaged food companies in the middle east have taken to social media to alleviate such growing consumer anxiety relating to product shortage.

 The rising panic over coronavirus spread could result in consumers moving towards cashless payments and further stem digital connectivity in the region.
 This trend could intensify as a greater number of people are staying indoors and the rise in the number of online prepaid orders.
 As a result, contactless payment gateways in the middle east can expect a surge in demand.

 Single brand and luxury retailers at high risk

-Coronavirus spread is expected to impact the sales of single brand and luxury retailers.
+Coronavirus spread is expected to impact the sales of single brands and luxury retailers.
 Entertainment and leisure sectors are also expected to suffer dramatically as consumers will be less likely to purchase expensive tickets and the declining tourism will add on to the woes of companies in this sector.
 On the contrary, bricks-and-clicks stores like Sephora are likely to benefit from the reduced footfalls in shopping outlets and malls.

-Want more insights on how to prepare your business to survive for the impact of the coronavirus outbreak.
+Want more insights on how to prepare your business to survive the impact of the coronavirus outbreak.
 Get in touch with our market intelligence experts for comprehensive insights.